sugarlabs/musicblocks/.github/PULL_REQUEST_TEMPLATE/generic.md

 <!--- You can add or remove items as needed. -->

 - [ ] I have tested these changes locally and they work as expected.
+- [ ] I have included before/after screenshots if applicable, especially for UX/feature changes.
 - [ ] I have added/updated tests that prove the effectiveness of these changes.
 - [ ] I have updated the documentation to reflect these changes, if applicable.
 - [ ] I have followed the project's coding style guidelines.